For insurance agents, cold calling annuity leads offers a great opportunity, but it’s not without its challenges.

-The sales prospecting funnel is much longer than other insurance products and annuities are complex — not to mention, a big investment.
+The sales prospecting funnel is much longer than other insurance products, and annuities are complex — not to mention, a big investment.
 Your clients will have to trust you, and you’ll have to deliver the right product to suit their needs, every time.
 It’s a tall order.

-Annuity Sales Are a Marathon, Not a Sprint
+1. Annuity Sales Are a Marathon, Not a Sprint

 Selling annuities isn’t a profession for those lacking patience.
-It may not take a new father too long to settle on buying a simple term life policy, but don’t expect the same from a prospect nearing retirement and looking for the right annuity investment for his nest egg.
+It may not take a new father long to buy a simple term life policy, but don’t expect the same from a prospect nearing retirement and looking for the right annuity investment for his nest egg.

-Your Prospect Must Be Able to Open Up to You
+2. Your Prospect Must Be Able to Open Up to You

 But you’ll only know about them if your prospect tells you.
 It takes trust to get your prospects to open up to you, but it’s the only way you’ll know what they really want, and if you can find an investment tool to deliver.

-Proper Capitalization Will Make You More Effective
+3. Proper Capitalization Will Make You More Effective

-It’s not uncommon for someone new to the annuities business to spend a good bit of time working with a prospect pool, qualifying the best leads, and building that necessary trust and rapport necessary to generate a sale.
+It’s not uncommon for someone new to the annuity business to spend a good bit of time working with a prospect pool, qualifying the best leads, and building the trust and rapport necessary to generate a sale.

 Money issues lead to stress, which can lead to poor decision-making.
 If your business or your personal affairs are under such stress, you’re not going to be at your best when it’s time to help your clients.

-You Must Bridge the Gap Between Consultations and Sales
+4. Bridge the Gap Between Consultations and Sales

 Far too many annuity leads float away at this point, costing sales professionals time and money.
 All the same, it works best for most sellers to have two contacts with a lead, one to gather information and a second to present your annuities recommendations and ask for the sale.